-April is National BLT Month.
+April is National BLT Month; July 22nd is National BLT Day.

 The bacon, lettuce and tomato sandwich with mayonnaise, often served as a triple-decker sandwich on toast, is one of America’s favorite sandwiches (and a U.K. favorite, too).